-How Princess Diana Used the Power of Touch to Smash Stigmas: ‘She Wasn’t a Gloves Person’
+How Princess Diana Used the Power of Touch to Smash Stigmas: 'She Wasn't a Gloves Person'

 To her brother Charles, 9th Earl Spencer, it was not a surprise.
-“She was not really a gloves person,” he tells PEOPLE in this week’s cover story.
+“She was not really a gloves person,” he tells PEOPLE.

 “She was very real and very about human contact,” he says.
 “And what really mattered that day was to get across a very clear message that, ‘I’m going to touch this gentleman — and you can all exist in a community with people who are suffering, and we must help.”

-Today her sons Prince William and Prince Harry have carried on the mantle of her work of breaking down barriers toward public health, with Harry recently taking an HIV test alongside Grammy winner Rihanna.
+Today her sons Prince William and Prince Harry have carried on the mantle of her work of breaking down barriers toward public health, with Harry taking an HIV test alongside Grammy winner Rihanna in 2017.

 Sharon Smith, a manager at London’s Mildmay hospital recalls the many times Diana would come to visit patients – often in secret.
 “She’d ring up and say, ‘I’ll be along this evening, no cameras, it’s a private visit.’
 She’d just come in jeans, jacket, baseball cap or from a dinner or a gala in all her finery and have a cup of tea to see the patients.”